ArjunSikhwal/Email-Spam-classifier/README.md

 # Email-Spam-classifier
-An email spam classifier using SVM
+An email spam classifier using SVM which uses linear kernel.

-This is an assignment that i completed in Andrew NG's machine learning course on coursera.org
+This is an assignment that i completed in Andrew NG's machine learning course on coursera.org.

 # File name and there function
 ex6.m - Octave/MATLAB script for the first half of the exercise(To make a svm model and use it)